eclipse-theia/theia/doc/Architecture.md

 the DI container.

-_At the moment an extension is consumed by adding a dependency to the npm-package and then reference the exposed DI modules in the startup script (see [main.ts](../examples/browser/src/client/main.ts)).
+_At the moment an extension is consumed by adding a dependency to the npm-package and then referencing the exposed DI modules in the startup script (see [main.ts](../examples/browser/src/client/main.ts)).
 In the future, we will automate the creation of the application, based on metadata in the `package.json` of an extension.
 Extensions can be installed/uninstalled at